 - Fidelity Investments: Offers no-fee index mutual funds

 - Charles Schwab: Offers more than 4,000 no-load and no-transaction fee mutual funds

 - E-Trade Financial: Offers more than 4,400 no-load and no-transaction fee mutual funds

 - Ally Invest: $9.95 mutual fund commission on no-load funds

 - The Vanguard Group: Long celebrated for its low-cost index funds

-Fidelity Investments launched four zero-fee funds this summer — making it the first financial company to offer mutual funds with zero expense ratios in the ongoing price war.
+Fidelity Investments launched four zero-fee funds in the summer of 2018 — making it the first financial company to offer mutual funds with zero expense ratios in the ongoing price war.
 The funds are: Fidelity Zero Total Market Index Fund, Fidelity Zero International Index Fund, Fidelity Large Cap Index Fund and Fidelity Zero Extended Market Index Fund.